 Subdivision 4.3A.2—Giving consents

 Note: Under rule 4.3A, if a CDR representative asks a CDR consumer for their consent to collect and use their CDR data, it must do so in accordance with this Division, and in particular, rules 4.20D, 4.20E and 4.20F.
 A failure to do so could result in the CDR representative principal being liable for one or more civil penalty provisions: see section 56EF of the Act and rule 1.16A.

-4.20D Requirements relating to CDR representative’s processes for seeking consent
+4.20D Requirements relating to seeking consent

-A CDR representative’s processes for asking a CDR consumer to give or amend a consent:
+A request by a CDR representative for a CDR consumer to give or amend a consent:

-(a) must:

-(i) accord with any relevant data standards; and
+(a) must comply with any relevant data standards; and

-(ii) having regard to any consumer experience guidelines developed by the Data Standards Body, be as easy to understand as practicable, including by use of concise language and, where appropriate, visual aids; and
+(b) having regard to any consumer experience guidelines developed by the Data Standards Body— must be reasonably easy to understand, including by use of plain concise language and, where appropriate, visual aids; and

-(b) must not:

-(i) include or refer to the CDR representative principal’s CDR policy or other documents so as to reduce comprehensibility; or
+(c) must not include or refer to the CDR representative principal’s CDR policy or other documents in a way that reduces understandability; and

-(ii) bundle consents with other directions, permissions, consents or agreements.
+(d) must not be combined with any other request for consent, direction, permission or agreement unless the other request is for a consent under these rules (other than a direct marketing consent or a de-identification consent).

 4.20E Asking CDR consumer to give consent

 (1) When asking a CDR consumer to give a consent, a CDR representative must:

-(a) allow the CDR consumer to choose the types of CDR data to which the consent will apply by enabling the CDR consumer to actively select or otherwise clearly indicate:
+(a) allow the CDR consumer to choose the types of CDR data to which the consent will apply by enabling the CDR consumer to clearly indicate:

 (i) in the case of a collection consent or a disclosure consent―the particular types of CDR data to which the consent will apply; and